Gadnex/gadnex.github.io/src/posts/understanding-story-points/understanding-story-points.md

 ## Assigning story points to all backlog items

-In the section example above we stated that there are 500 story points in the backlog.
+In the example above we stated that there are 500 story points in the backlog.
 How could we know this if we do not have some confidence that we have identified all of the user stories that still needs to be completed.
 We also could not know this if all of the backlog items have not been estimated and assigned story points.

 Poker planning meetings take a lot of time.
 It is not uncommon to spend an hour to estimate 5 stories.
 If we have hundreds of items in our backlog, estimating them all up front is not feasible.
 Thus calculations as per the previous example would not be possible if the backlog is not complete and short.